ubirch/ubirch-protocol-python/docs/GettingStarted.md

 `$ pip install ubirch-protocol`

-> Currently the version of the `ubirch-protocol` package installable with pip is not the same as the package provided in this repository
+> The required version of the `ubirch-protocol` package to run the provided scripts is `2.2.0`.
+> Currently this version can only be installed through a [local install](NotPip.md).

 If you want to install from another source than pip, follow along [here](NotPip.md).